 As we got to know Sharon better it became apparent that she had done exceptionally well in many adventure and mountain bike races in her past.
 But this wasn’t something Sharon talked up.
 We had to pry it out of her.

 During the winter of 2007 we hadn’t seen Sharon around much on our weekend rides and she showed up to a training camp in the Victorian Alps that spring looking like a shadow of herself having lost about 10-15kg, which was a lot for her tiny frame.
-I remember us giving it our all up Mount Hotham (a 30km climb at over 1800m) and just behind us came Sharon joyfully tapping along.
+I remember us giving it our all up Mount Hotham (a 30km climb at over 1800m of vert.) and just behind us came Sharon joyfully tapping along.
 I barely even recognised her as she had transformed herself from a weekend warrior to the physique of an almost pro cyclist.
 At this point, we had no idea how close she actually was.